bnnadi/interviewiq-web/src/components/file/README.md

 # File Operations & Speech Integration

-This directory contains comprehensive file operations and speech integration components for the InterviewIQ application.
+This directory contains comprehensive file operations and speech integration components for the Confida application.

 ## Overview